Conclusion of fixed-term appointments

 * 'weeks pay' means the ordinary time rate of pay for the employee concerned.

-13. If the University offers further employment to an employee otherwise entitled to severance payment, and that employee refuses the offer of employment, then that employee is not entitled to severance payment.
+12. If the University offers further employment to an employee otherwise entitled to a severance payment, and that employee refuses the offer of employment, then that employee is not entitled to a severance payment.

-16. Breaks between fixed-term appointments of up to two times per year and of up to six weeks do not constitute breaks in continuous service.
+14. Breaks between fixed-term appointments of up to two times per year and of up to six weeks do not constitute breaks in continuous fixed-term service.

-17. Breaks in service between one teaching session and the next will not constitute breaks in continuous service.
+15. Breaks in service between one teaching session and the next will not constitute breaks in continuous fixed-term service.

 - Severance payments in accordance with paragraphs 11 and 12.

-22. Employees are required to return all University property (eg. keys, staff card, charge cards, store items, tools and equipment) in their possession prior to the end of their contract.
-Any outstanding library items should also be returned prior to the employee's last day of service.
+19. Employees are required to return all University property (eg. keys, library materials, equipment [including laptops, mobile phones and iPads], stores items, charge cards, SIM cards and deactivate mobile services) in their possession prior to the end of their contract.

-26. If the employee is to cease duty, a clearance report will be emailed to the work unit for completion.
+23. If the employee is to cease duty, a clearance report will be emailed to the work unit for completion prior to the employee's departure.

-28. A completed clearance report is an audit requirement for all staff ceasing employment with the University.
-The completed form is filed on the employee's file.
+24. A completed clearance report is an audit requirement for all staff ceasing employment with the University.
+The completed form is maintained on the employee's file.